Skip to main content

 Verified by

-Shows the user’s name who verified the requirement.
+Shows the name of the user who verified the requirement.

 Owner